r00bal/redux_counter/README.md

-This simpe App to train using react-redux
+This simpe App to train react-redux